 In order to make consistent, continuous progress in relation to SEND provision, the school encourages feedback from staff, parents and pupils throughout the year.
-This is done in the form of an annual parent and pupil questionnaire, discussion with parents and through progress meetings with parents.

 Pupil progress will be monitored on a termly basis in line with the SEN Code of Practice.